 Here’s how to change Assistant Language to English (US):

-- Navigate to Settings > Google > Account services > Search, Assistant & Voice again and open Google Assistant.
+- Navigate to Settings > Google > Settings for Google apps > Search, Assistant & Voice again and open Google Assistant.

 - Select Languages.